 Editions Available: All Editions Audience: Administrative Users

-Disabling a Bullhorn User Account
+Common Scenarios for Disabling a User

 Transferring a User's Records